Chapter Two: 2007

 I always believed that WikiLeaks as a concept would perform a global role and to some degree it was clear that is was doing that as far back as 2007 when it changed the result of the Kenyan general election.

-In the following months, WikiLeaks published more leaks relating to Kenya, including two cases before the High Court:
+In the following months, WikiLeaks published more leaks relating to Kenya, including two cases that were before the High Court at the time:

 WikiLeaks also published a confidential World Bank investigation of its road projects in Kenya and secret political party documents from the 2007 Presidential election.
 And there were more leaks about Kenya to come in 2008.